 Willow Center services continue:

 We continue to provide a full spectrum of essential services, including emergency shelter, 24/7 crisis and support hotline, counseling, and safety planning.
-Willow follows best practices and guidance from the Monroe County Department of Public Health including social distancing and regular sanitation routines.
+Willow follows best practices and guidance from the Monroe County Department of Public Health including masking, social distancing and regular sanitation routines.

 Hotline & Shelter Services